-The national average cost to repair a dishwasher ranges from $50 to $300.
+The national average cost to repair a dishwasher is $260, but prices typically range from $50 to $300.
 The total cost depends on the exact problem, price of replacement parts, and the amount of time it will take the appliance repair professional to do the job.

 It's beyond frustrating to open your dishwasher on a busy morning, expecting to grab a sparkling clean coffee mug, only to find your dishes still caked with last night's dinner, or a puddle of grimy water sitting in the tub because the water won't drain.
 Next to the pile of dirty dishes, the most stressful thing about a dishwasher malfunction is wondering how the unplanned repair will affect your budget.

-Whether your dishwasher has a leak, the dishwasher door won't latch, or it's simply not cleaning dishes properly, a technician can help.
-Before you hire someone to fix this appliance, read this cost guide to get an idea of typical appliance repair costs and help you decide whether to hire a professional to fix your dishwasher or buy a new one.
+Whether your dishwasher is leaking, the door won't latch or it's simply not cleaning dishes properly, a technician can help.
+Before you hire someone to fix it, read this cost guide to get an idea of typical dishwasher repair costs and decide if you should hire a professional to fix your dishwasher or buy a new one.

 What's in this cost guide?

 Dishwasher repairs cost between $50 and $300 on average, depending on what's wrong and how long it takes to fix.
-The total includes an initial inspection, troubleshooting, replacements, and labor for the repair.
+The total generally includes an initial inspection, troubleshooting, replacements and labor for the repair.

 For example, a Thumbtack pro in Columbus, OH who specializes in repairing appliances charges a $70 trip and diagnosis fee, plus a flat rate for labor based on the problem and parts.
 The company's owner, Matthew Fitch, says his average dishwasher repair ranges from $120 to $230.

 The type of dishwasher problem will also impact repair costs.
 For example, replacing a gasket or cleaning a pump will be a different price than fixing a leaking hose.
-Here are a few examples of common dishwasher problems their cost to repair, provided by Fitch:
+Here are a few examples of common dishwasher problems and their cost to repair, provided by Matthew:

 - Tripped breaker or parental lock on: $70